Beyond Frosting » Recipes » Desserts » Cakes » Coconut Custard Cake

 Coconut cake inside an 8" round cake pan.

 1. Make a slurry.
-Whisk together cornstarch with heavy whipping cream.
+Whisk together the cornstarch with the heavy whipping cream.
 You want the mixture to thicken but stay at a liquid consistency to avoid any clumps.

 2. Heat the ingredients.
 Combine the remaining heavy cream with melted butter, sugar, and shredded coconut in a saucepan.
 Bring the mixture almost to a boil, stirring along the way.